oullin/api/docs/token_middleware_analysis.md

 4. Decrypts stored encrypted public/secret tokens using TokenHandler.DecodeTokensFor.
 5. Verifies the provided public token equals the decrypted public token.
 6. Computes a local signature via auth.CreateSignatureFrom(accountName, secretKey) and compares it to X-API-Signature.
-7. On success, logs "Token validation successful" and calls the next handler; otherwise returns http.ApiError with Status 403.
+7. On success, logs authentication success and calls the next handler; otherwise returns http.ApiError with Status 401 (generic message).

 Notes:
 - Secrets are stored encrypted-at-rest (AES-GCM).
-- auth.SafeDisplay is used when echoing tokens in error messages (masking).
+- Client-facing errors are generic and do not echo credentials; sensitive details are only in server logs.

 ---